jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Mallone Ulaxidor.md

 **Power Vacuum:** Her death created an immediate leadership crisis that various parties attempted to exploit, with [[Danlas Ligroves|Danlas]] pushing for his son's permanent appointment and [[Strondabella Keggranite|Strondabella]] apparently gaining influence over the investigation.

-**Catalyst for Crisis:** Her murder not only sparked the investigation but also seemed to trigger or coincide with the supernatural crisis that followed, suggesting her death may have been connected to larger forces threatening [[Cerbereburn|Cerbereburn]].
+**Catalyst for Crisis:** Her murder not only sparked the investigation but also seemed to trigger or coincide with the supernatural crisis that followed, suggesting her death may have been connected to larger forces threatening [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].